greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Sets the collection of time zone abbreviations that will be accepted by the server for date time input.
 The default is `Default`, which is a collection that works in most of the world. `Australia` and `India`, and other collections can be defined for a particular installation.
 Possible values are names of configuration files stored in `$GPHOME/share/postgresql/timezonesets/`.

-To configure Greenplum Database to use a custom collection of timezones, copy the file that contains the timezone definitions to the directory `$GPHOME/share/postgresql/timezonesets/` on the Greenplum Database master and segment hosts.
+To configure Greenplum Database to use a custom collection of timezones, copy the file that contains the timezone definitions to the directory `$GPHOME/share/postgresql/timezonesets/` on the Greenplum Database coordinator and segment hosts.
 Then set value of the server configuration parameter `timezone_abbreviations` to the file.
 For example, to use a file `custom` that contains the default timezones and the WIB \(Waktu Indonesia Barat\) timezone.

 1. Copy the file `Default` from the directory `$GPHOME/share/postgresql/timezonesets/` the file `custom`.
 Add the WIB timezone information from the file `Asia.txt` to the `custom`.
-2. Copy the file `custom` to the directory `$GPHOME/share/postgresql/timezonesets/` on the Greenplum Database master and segment hosts.
+2. Copy the file `custom` to the directory `$GPHOME/share/postgresql/timezonesets/` on the Greenplum Database coordinator and segment hosts.
 3. Set value of the server configuration parameter `timezone_abbreviations` to `custom`.
 4. Reload the server configuration file \(`gpstop -u`\).